Lennar orders jump as housing market picks up

 He added that the housing market is “not yet in full recovery.
 The actual data is still slightly negative in some cases.
 After a full, seven-year decline, it’s rocky and erratic and certainly not broad based.”

-Lennar reported its earnings just two days after the news broke that it was in talks to strike a deal for $1.7 billion in financing with China Development Bank to rekindle the Treasure Island and Hunters Point Shipyard developments in San Francisco, according to two people familiar with the matter.
+Lennar reported its earnings just two days after news it struck a $1.7 billion financing deal with China Development Bank to rekindle the Treasure Island and Hunters Point Shipyard developments in San Francisco, according to two people familiar with the matter.

 Those projects sit on two of the most prized pieces of real estate in the United States, two former naval bases that are the biggest and last remaining slabs of open space in San Francisco’s Bay.

-Lennar would use the Chinese money to build what will be the largest urban development project ever in San Francisco and one of the largest in U.S. history.
+Lennar is using the Chinese money to build what will be the largest urban development project ever in San Francisco and one of the largest in U.S. history.

 The company has been working on developing the land for more than a decade.